 - 02/23/2010Posted by:

-- 02/07/2010Posted by:In this week's issue: The Sudanese government accused UNAMID of supplying JEM rebels; Thailand will repatriate 3,000 Karen civilians to Burma; a new OCHA report states that 90% of human rights abuses in DRC's Kivu provinces are committed by the FDLR or FARDCWeekly News Brief, January 28 to February 5, 2010, compiled by Joshua Kennedy of GI-Net and the STAND E-team.
+This week's topic is early prevention, the third chapter of the GPTF Report.
+In this post you will find trivia and a discussion guide to bring to your chapter meetings.
+You can subscribe to weekly education newsletters which will include trivia, discussion, and weekly news briefs by emailing email@example.com/07/2010Posted by:In this week's issue: The Sudanese government accused UNAMID of supplying JEM rebels; Thailand will repatriate 3,000 Karen civilians to Burma; a new OCHA report states that 90% of human rights abuses in DRC's Kivu provinces are committed by the FDLR or FARDCWeekly News Brief, January 28 to February 5, 2010, compiled by Joshua Kennedy of GI-Net and the STAND E-team.
 To receive news briefs, trivia and discussion guides each week, email firstname.lastname@example.org/05/2010Posted by:

 This week's discussion focused on Congo and intervention.
 The trivia asked you to name four intervention missions in the DRC (past or current) and the key actors involved.
 The discussion asked you to define intervention and to list the key features necessary for successful intervention.
 STAND's Congo Education Coordinator Sharon Muhwezi provides her analysis.